 Corrosion testing can be used to great advantage when developing new materials, selecting materials for structures, quality assurance and analysis of failure and damage.
 Corrosion testing can be performed under realistic conditions; in field or operating trials or in a laboratory setting.

 Swerea has a broad offering for testing in the field and under operating conditions.
 To acquire fundamental knowledge of metallic corrosion, electrochemical analyses are usually conducted.
 Swerea has an electrochemical laboratory that is equipped for conventional electrochemical testing including corrosion potential and polarization curves, as well as local electrochemical techniques.

-Testing at field stations
+Corrosion testing at field stations

-Testing in the laboratory
+Corrosion testing in the laboratory

 For atmospheric corrosion testing in the laboratory we have a large number of climate chambers and salt spray chambers.
 For corrosion testing of materials for high-temperature applications we have a high-temperature lab that is equipped with various types of furnaces for exposure testing.
 We also have autoclaves for corrosion testing of materials that are used in chemically aggressive environments, for example, in lye, organic acids and fuels.

 We perform corrosion testing in research projects and in company-specific commissioned R&D work.